Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Zone 7b is too cold for them They need at least zone 9.

 They grow all over my neighborhood; is it just too cold to start them from seed?

 I bought a tiny plant on line last fall on sale.
 I planted it in a pot to keep indoors during the winter months.
 Now I replanted it in a bigger pot to keep outdoors.
-I think this is a better solution to seeds cause you already get a plant to start with.
-It does cost a little more to order but I got the plant that I wanted.

 Keep in mind that this is a poisonous plant.
 Are you sure you want it in your garden?
 This is a reference from Wikipedia - "Toxicity - All parts of Brugmansia plants contain dangerous levels of poison and may be fatal if ingested by humans or animals, including livestock and pets.
 Contact with the eyes can cause pupil diliation (mydriasis) or unequal pupil size (anisocoria).
 Some municipalities prohibit the purchase, sale, or cultivation of Brugmansia plants.